NickRose30/gambling-bot/README.md

-To run a single analyses:
+To run a single analysis:
 - change any variables at bottom of analysis.js then run `node analysis.js`

 To run an optimization: